 Aterra currently holds 24.8% of the issued and outstanding common shares of the Company on a non-diluted basis and Inflection currently holds 25.3% of the issued and outstanding common shares of the Company.
 Collectively, Aterra and Inflection hold the majority of voting rights in the Company.
-In addition, Aterra and Inflection hold convertible notes which, if converted in full would result in Aterra coming to own more than 25% of the then issued and outstanding common shares and Inflection coming to own more than 50% of the then issued and outstanding common shares.
+In addition, Aterra and Inflection hold convertible notes which, if converted in full would result in Aterra coming to own more than 25% of the then issued and outstanding common shares.
 The exercise of voting rights associated with the Company may have a significant influence on the Company's business operations.
 Although neither Aterra nor Inflection have any intention of disposing of their interest in the Company, in the event that either party sold a portion of its position, it may have a significant influence on the share price of the Company, depending on the market conditions at the time of such sale.